Advocacy to Promote and Protect Naturopathic Medicine

 3 Simple Steps to Becoming a Political Ally

-- Learn what Legislative District(s) you live and work in.
+1. Learn what Legislative District(s) you live and work in.

 Use the Washington State Legislature's District Finder to enter the physical addresses for your home and work.
 Memorize this information!
-(Or jot it down in a note somewhere.) - Learn who represents you in the Washington State Legislature.
+(Or jot it down in a note somewhere.)

 After you enter your address, the District Finder will show you a map of your legislative district as well as your state senator and representatives.
-Each name is hyperlinked and you can click on each one to learn more about your local elected official - including ways to contact them and their legislative assistants, a link to their home pages, and the committees they serve on in their respective chamber.
+Each name is hyperlinked and you can click on each one to learn more about your local elected officials - including ways to contact them and their legislative assistants, a link to their home pages, and the committees they serve on in their respective chamber.
 You will also be able to identify if your local legislator is a member of their caucus leadership and what role they play.
-Feel free to click on the hyperlinks to explore and learn more about the lawmakers who represent YOU! - Contact your local legislator and introduce yourself!
+Feel free to click on the hyperlinks to explore and learn more about the lawmakers who represent YOU!

 Use any of the methods of contact you just found to reach out to your local lawmaker and introduce yourself!
 Take this opportunity (now! do it right now!) to send an e-mail or leave a voice mail simply introducing yourself as a constituent.
 Tell them you are a naturopathic physician (or a patient or ally of naturopathic medicine).
 If you are in practice, tell them a little about your practice and what types of patients you see.
 If you are a patient or ally, tell them what naturopathic medicine has done for you or a loved one.
 Establish yourself as a subject matter expert and provide them with a way to contact you (ideally, personal cell or e-mail address) should they have any questions at all about naturopathic medicine.
 (See below for some language suggestions if you need some extra help!)

-[Pro tip:Â ALWAYS cc your legislator's legislative assistant.
+[Pro tip: ALWAYS cc your legislator's legislative assistant (LA).
 Most likely, you will not hear back directly from your legislator, but rather from their LA.
 Be super nice and make friends with the LA as well as the legislator!
 You can find the full legislative roster, including LAs, HERE.]

 That's it!
 You did it!
 You took the first steps in advancing naturopathic medicine in our state!
 Thank you for your efforts!